mastering23/team-work/README.md

 ## 1. GitHub Setup
 - GitHub is like a big folder where we all put our work together, and it helps us keep track of changes.
 - We'll create one main folder (called a repository) on GitHub.
-Everyone will work from there.
+Everyone will work from there

 ## 2. Your Page (Using VS Code)
 - You’re going to create your own page!
 The page should be HTML (and if you want, you can use CSS to make it look fancy, but it's optional).